brandnewbox/app-form-builder/README.md

 The canonical implementation of BNB's custom form builder.

 In the past we've often reached for gems like SimpleForm to implement custom form builders.
-From builder gems are amazing feats of engineering, but they were adding complexity to our apps and another layer of config to learn and manage.
+Form builder gems are amazing feats of engineering, but they were adding complexity to our apps and another layer of config to learn and manage.
 We found this in-app form builder approach to be more approachable for our team.

 By using an in-app form builder we get a few advantages
 - a unified API between all forms at BNB